microsoft/azurelinux/toolkit/docs/building/prerequisites.md

 # Build Requirements

 CBL-Mariner is currently tested to build from the Desktop version of Ubuntu 18.04.
-It may build in other Ubuntu versions or editions, or even other distributions.
+CBL-Mariner may build in other Ubuntu versions, or even other distributions, but other versions are currently unsupported.

-The following pre-requisites are required to build CBL-Mariner on Ubuntu 18.04
+The following pre-requisites are required to build CBL-Mariner on Ubuntu 18.04:

 ```bash